Sunday Worship at 10:00 am! See you in church as you are able.

 At its most recent meeting, our Reopening Planning Group has proposed to try a modification of our physical distancing seating routine to accommodate larger attendance at Sunday worship.
 Happily, more people are coming to worship of late, but that has also presented challenges in finding seating when every other pew is roped off.
 Thus, beginning on the First Sunday of Advent, November 28, we will no longer rope off pews, allowing for greater flexibility in how we are seated.
 That said, we still ask you to maintain physical distancing as best you can, seeking to keep a three to six foot distance between you and the next individual or family.
 We also encourage you not to sit directly in front of or behind another individual or family.
 This means also making the best use of the middle sections of pews.
 Ushers will be available to assist you with seating options.
 Masks will still be required of all worshipers.
 The Reopening Planning Group proposes that we try this out and adjust our practice accordingly, especially with attention to how Covid infection rates are affecting our area.
 Thanks as ever for your patience with our practices during these ongoing unprecedented times.

-Advent begins this Sunday, and Christmas will be upon us soon.
-Mark your calendars now for the following noteworthy occasions as we mark the seasons in our life together::
+Advent is soon upon us, with Christmas immediately to follow.
+Mark your calendars now for the following noteworthy occasions as we mark the seasons in our life together:

 - Sunday, December 12 at 3:30 pm: Event for All Ages, Parsonage outdoors, the Light of Christ in a season of shadows.

 - Sunday, December 19 at 10:00 am: Service of Lessons and Carols as part of our usual Sunday worship.